WIN32GG/python-for-data-analysis/README.md

 * `model.pck` a pickle save of the model
 * `dataset.xls` the dataset
 * `requirements.txt` the requirement file for this project
+* `Python for datascience.pptx` Required pptx.
+Presenting the dataset and choosen models.

 ### Quick start